Steelzen/todolist/README.md

 ### Run in local
 1. Make sure docker and docker-compose have been installed on your device.

-2. Pull the tomcat docer image.
+2. Pull the tomcat docker image.
 <pre>docker pull tomcat:10.0</pre>

 4. In root folder, navigate to /deploy/docker, and execute following command.